Aulon7/next-fm-landingpage/README.md

 ## RE Landing Page - UI Only

-A sleek, responsive landing page build with React, Framer Motion and TailwindCSS
+A sleek, responsive landing page build with React, Framer Motion and TailwindCSS!

 ## Features
-- ⚡ Fast and SEO-optimized with Next.js
+-  Fast and SEO-optimized with Next.js
-- 🎯 Smooth animations using Framer Motion
+-  Smooth animations using Framer Motion
-- 💅 Styled with Tailwind CSS
+-  Styled with Tailwind CSS
-- 📱 Mobile-first responsive design
+-  Mobile-first responsive design

 ##  Tech Stack